Thousands of medical students are being fast-tracked into doctors to help fight the coronavirus - Local News 8

 The council added that if universities can’t run exams as normal, they should find alternative ways of assessing students.
 This could include looking at previous exam results or by considering how the students did during their clinical placements.

-The General Medical Council, the body that maintains the official register of medical practitioners in the UK, also said that any final-year medical student that is deemed by their university to have met the necessary requirements can be provisionally registered as a doctor and start working.
+The General Medical Council (GMC), the body that maintains the official register of medical practitioners in the UK, also said that any final-year medical student that is deemed by their university to have met the necessary requirements can be provisionally registered as a doctor and start working.

 One institution, Newcastle University, said that while it would not be able to run its end-of-year exams this summer, it will still let its final year medical students graduate.